 Jonathan Havercroft, University of Southampton

 Antje Wiener’s Theory of Contestation makes an important intervention into the field of international norms.
 Norms have formed a central part of the social constructivist research agenda in International Relations and International Law since the pioneering works of Kratochwil and Onuf in the early 1990s.
+Social constructivism initially developed as a new theoretical approach to the study of international politics.
+While more traditional approaches to studying international relations such as liberalism and realism focused on the role that material forces, such as natural resources, economic power, and military capabilities played in the behaviour of international actors, social constructivists argued that non-material forces such as the beliefs and identities determined the behaviour of international actors.
+International norms are one key element of the social constructivist theory of the international system.
+Norms specify the expected behaviour and the rights and obligations of states in the international system.
 Early research on norms demonstrated that social expectations of appropriate conduct (i.e. logic of appropriateness) could shape state behaviour in ways that cut against a state’s material interest (i.e. the logic of consequentialism).
 Much of the academic debate about norms has focused on how and when norms shape state behaviour, and on when states comply or fail to comply with existing international norms.

 As Wiener notes in her introduction, because of this focus on demonstrating that norms exist and how states comply with norms, some key questions go unanswered.
 First conventional constructivist accounts of norms rely upon the social expectations of the international community to do most of the heavy lifting in their theoretical account.
 The international community creates norms that guide the behaviour of states.
 But if this is the case, Weiner observes, then “the norm-generative practice of international relations . . . [is] almost impossible” because it relies on a community ontology.
 Yet states with different cultures cannot share such a community because of their different national roots.
 Instead of the community generating norms (as conventional constructivists assume), Wiener argues that the participants in the international system generate norms through contestations over appropriate behavior across different the different cultures of the system.
 Second, much conventional constructivist research since 2000 has focused on the issue of norm compliance and when and how states abide by or disobey norms.
 One way in which states do not comply with norms is by contesting them.
 The term “contested compliance” has proliferated in the academic literature since it was introduces by Byers, and Brunnée and Toope.
 Yet this proliferation has come at the expense of conceptual precision.

 As such Wiener’s theory of contestation addresses this gap by offering both an explanatory theory of how norms are contested and a normative defense of why they should be contested.
+Wiener’s argument is threefold.
+First, she argues that contestation generates international norms.
+Second she argues that all norms are potentially contestable.
+Third, she argues that because contestation is central to the generation, transformation and implementation of norms, International Relations scholars should draw upon the “thinking tools” developed by political theorists working on norm contestation in the area of democratic theory.